The City Library at Mailänder Platz, Stuttgart

 Music information and documentation centres

-Independently of local music documentation centres, the German Music Information Centre (Deutsches Musikinformationszentrum, or MIZ), a central clearing house for information on musical life in Germany, supports various groups of users.
-It has large collections of data on the central areas of musical life, including structural data on more than 11,000 institutions, large collections of statistics and specialist articles on individual topics, all with the aim of documenting and communicating the structure and evolution of Germany’s musical culture.
-A publicly funded facility, the MIZ updates its information on a regular basis and systematically prepares it for research purposes under many headings.
-The MIZ is linked with related partner organisations all over the world.
+Independently of local music documentation centres, the German Music Information Centre (Deutsches Musikinformationszentrum, or miz), a central clearing house for information on musical life in Germany, supports various groups of users.
+It has large collections of data on the central areas of musical life, including structural data on more than 10,000 institutions, large collections of statistics and specialist articles on individual topics, all with the aim of documenting and communicating the structure and evolution of Germany’s musical culture.
+A publicly funded facility, the miz updates its information on a regular basis and systematically prepares it for research purposes under many headings.
+The miz is linked with related partner organisations all over the world.

 Training and advanced education